Proprietary firmware

-Proprietary firmware is any firmware on which is not free (libre).
-Examples of proprietary works include ones upon which the author has placed restrictions on use, private modification, copying, or republishing.
+Proprietary firmware is any firmware that has had its use, private modification, copying, or republishing restricted by the producer.
 Proprietors may enforce restrictions by technical means, such as by restricting source code access, firmware replacement restrictions (by denying complete tooling that may be necessary in order to recompile and replace the firmware), or by legal means, such as through copyright and patents.

-Proprietary firmware may range from just a few kilobytes of microcode for a network interface controller to megabytes of binaries for a wireless router.
-Custom firmware may still be available for certain products, which is often free and open-source software, and is especially popular in certain segments of hardware like gaming consoles, wireless routers and Android phones, which are capable of running complete general-purpose operating systems like Linux, FreeBSD or NetBSD, which are often the systems used by the manufacturer in their original proprietary firmware.

-Difficult to avoid
+Alternatives to proprietary firmware may be free (libre) or open-source.

+Distribution

 Proprietary firmware (and especially the microcode) is much more difficult to avoid than proprietary software or even proprietary device drivers, because the firmware is usually very specific to the manufacturer of each device (often being unique for each model), and the programming documentation and complete specifications that would be necessary to create a replacement are often withheld by the hardware manufacturer.
-One potential solution is going with open-source hardware, which goes a step further by also providing schematics for replicating the hardware itself.

-Even though both proprietary firmware and proprietary device drivers are shipped in binary form, to be practical, the term "binary blobs" is used only to refer to proprietary drivers by some people, whereas others use the term to refer to proprietary firmware too.

-Distribution issues

 Many open-source operating systems reluctantly choose to include proprietary firmware files in their distributions simply to make their device drivers work, because manufacturers try to save money by removing flash memory or EEPROM from their devices, requiring the operating system to upload the firmware each time the device is used.
 However, in order to do so, the operating system still has to have distribution rights for this proprietary microcode.
-If such distributions rights are not obtained, then the device will not work; this especially presents a chicken-and-egg issue with wireless network interface controllers from certain manufacturers which cannot be used until such files are somehow obtained first, which is difficult to accomplish when the wireless card doesn't work.